 - Volta – Ice cream shop chain, Multiple locations

 1. How to order: Upon entering the heladería, first head to the cash register and choose your size: cups, cones, or the REAL ACTION –> kilo tubs: ¼, ½, 1 kilo, 2 KILO.
-Then, after you pay you get to pick out your flavors.
-Typically, a regular cone or cup will allot you two flavors.
+Then, after you pay, you pick out your flavors.
+Typically, a regular cone or cup will allot two flavors.
 A ¼ kilo gives you three, and ½ and 1 kilo, up to four.